pReya/codingschool-tailwind-lesson/slides/slides.md

 ### Who are you?

 Note:
+- Introductions
+  - Moritz Stückler, 32, Freelance Software Developer, Technische Informatik
-- Introductions (How much do you know about HTML/CSS/JS?)
+  - Names, background and skillset (how much do you know about HTML/CSS/JS?) of all participants
-- Repeat all names
+- Repeat all names to remember

 ---
 <figure>